jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_visualize.md

 - `file_format`: The file format of the output plots (default: "pdf").
 - `ground_truth_apply_idx`: A boolean indicating whether to use metadata['str2idx'] in np.vectorize (default: True).

-The function first checks if the ground truth values are not a numpy array and converts them to encoded values if necessary.
-Then, it calculates precision and recall values for each model using the `sklearn.metrics.precision_recall_curve` function.
-The precision and recall values are stored in a list of dictionaries.
-Finally, the `visualization_utils.precision_recall_curves_plot` function is called to plot the precision-recall curves.
+The function calculates precision and recall values for each model using the `sklearn.metrics.precision_recall_curve` function and stores them in a list of dictionaries.
+It then calls the `precision_recall_curves_plot` function from the `visualization_utils` module to plot the precision-recall curves.

+If `output_directory` is specified, the plots are saved in the specified directory with the given `file_format`.
+Otherwise, the plots are displayed in a window.

 The function does not return any value.